Spotfire Developer Documentation

 Binaries

 This folder contains the .NET assemblies that are referenced when creating solutions using the Spotfire platform on Windows or on Linux.
-Since the two platforms have different .NET requirements, the Binaries folder contains one set of files for each type.
+Because the two platforms have different .NET requirements, the Binaries folder contains one set of files for each type.
 It also contains the related IntelliSense files.

 Examples